Separation of Employment

 VANDERBILT UNIVERSITY AND MEDICAL CENTER HUMAN RESOURCES POLICIES AND PROCEDURES

-The purpose of this policy is to identify the processes that are necessary at the time a staff member terminates employment with Vanderbilt University.
-The policy applies to all staff members including full-time, part-time, regular and term staff.
-Staff members may terminate their employment with Vanderbilt at any time.
-In addition, Vanderbilt may terminate the staff member’s employment at any time.
-When a staff member is separated from employment for any reason the supervisor has the responsibility to communicate the separation to Human Resources and other appropriate departments to ensure that the procedures of this policy are followed.
+The purpose of this policy is to identify the processes that are necessary at the time an employee terminates employment with Vanderbilt University.
+The policy applies to all employees including full-time, part-time, regular and term employees.
+Employees may terminate their employment with Vanderbilt at any time.
+In addition, Vanderbilt may terminate an employee's employment at any time.
+When an employee is separated from employment for any reason the supervisor has the responsibility to communicate the separation to Human Resources and other appropriate departments to ensure that the procedures of this policy are followed.

 I. Notice Requirements

-- Hourly paid staff are required to give at least a two week working notice.
+- Hourly paid employees are required to give at least a two week working notice.

-- Salaried staff are required to give at least a one month working notice.
+- Salaried employees are required to give at least a one month working notice.

-- Supervisors are not required to allow a staff member to rescind a resignation, whether given verbally or in writing, once the resignation has been accepted.
+- Supervisors are not required to allow an employee to rescind a resignation, whether given verbally or in writing, once the resignation has been accepted.

-- Supervisors may choose to pay the staff member through the notice period in lieu of requiring the working notice.
+- Supervisors may choose to pay the employee through the notice period in lieu of requiring the working notice.

-- If a staff member provides less notice than is required, the staff member may be deemed ineligible for rehire.
+- If an employee provides less notice than is required, the employee may be deemed ineligible for rehire.

-This policy applies to resignations, terminations and retirements of Vanderbilt University staff.
-Some of these steps may be applicable to transfers or staff on leave of absence.
-Refer to the Transfer Policy, HR 008.
-A supervisor faced with a staff member desiring to rescind a resignation should consult with their Human Resources Consultant to discuss options.
+This policy applies to resignations, terminations and retirements of Vanderbilt University employees.
+Some of these steps may be applicable to transfers or employees on leave of absence.
+Refer to the Transfer Policy.
+A supervisor faced with an employee desiring to rescind a resignation should consult with their Human Resources Consultant to discuss options.

 II.
 Termination of Employment

 Facts and circumstances of each case will determine what action up to and including termination of employment is appropriate.
-A staff member whose employment is terminated and who may present a potential risk to the business operations of Vanderbilt will be directed to leave the campus immediately.
+An employee whose employment is terminated and who may present a potential risk to the business operations of Vanderbilt will be directed to leave the campus immediately.
 Decisions to terminate employment should be made in consultation with Human Resources.

-When a staff member ends employment with Vanderbilt the supervisor is responsible for the following steps.
+When an employee ends employment with Vanderbilt the supervisor is responsible for the following steps.
 These steps should be completed the last day of employment for voluntary separations and at the time of termination for involuntary separations:

-- Initiate the termination documentation by submitting a Personnel Action Form (PAF) immediately to Human Resources.
+- Initiate the termination documentation by submitting the information in ePAC.

-- Contact the department's Security Manager (for VUMC staff) or local technology support provider (for VU staff) to coordinate removal of access to Vanderbilt systems and services.
+- Contact Vanderbilt University Information Technology department (VUIT) to coordinate removal of access to Vanderbilt systems and services.